 The federal ministries provide a broad range of research funding programs and measures.
 For more information on fundamental objectives and current priorities, please consult the individual ministry websites.
 The federal funding database is an excellent starting point for viewing all current calls for proposals.

 The Federal Ministry of Education and Research contributes to the development of new ideas and technology by supporting research and innovation projects through thematically oriented, fixed-term funding programs.
 By nurturing partnerships between science and industry, these programs create an ideal landscape for developing applied solutions for current issues and innovative products and services.

-Future-centric research which focuses on climate, renewable resources and feeding the global population is financed by the Federal Ministry of Food and Agriculture (BMEL) funding programs.
+Future-oriented research which focuses on climate, renewable resources and feeding the global population is financed by the Federal Ministry of Food and Agriculture (BMEL) funding programs.
 One major objective of these programs is protecting the natural environment through sustainable agriculture production.
 Food safety and healthy nutrition are also further important research areas.

 The Federal Environment Agency is the central environmental authority of the German federal government which coordinates environmental affairs with international institutions such as the WHO and the European Environment Agency.
 Every year, the Federal Environment Agency finances research projects from the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety’s Department Research Program (formerly "Environmental Research Program").
 The projects are mainly awarded as public tender contracts.

 The Research Funding section can provide advice on funding programs coordinated by the federal ministries and also provides advice and assistance for the transition between preparing research proposals to starting projects.